fmease/lushui/tasks.md

 * pass a context to more and more functions containing command line arguments, source map and stuff
 * fix let/in (parsing)
-* update VS Code grammar
 * fix the ugly functions in the parser which lead to bad error messages
-* drastically improve error message for missing type annotations for declarations in the parser
-* finally check what early EOI do to the parser instead of line breaks and the like
-* figure out how to handle multiple errors better
 * indentation
   * allow indentation by a multiple of 4 (e.g. 8), the parser should handle invalid stuff this solves issues where there are empty lines at the beginning of a module body